slicingmelon/gobypass403/README.md

 ## 09 January 2025

-- Refacted the entire codebase.
+- Refactored the entire codebase.
 Everything will be documented separately.

 ## 05 November 2024